 1962 ...
 Prime Minister Robert Menzies led the Liberal Party; we witnessed the foundation of the Australian Ballet; Rod Laver dominated the tennis courts; and Even Stevens was known as “a sure thing” on the race track.
 Australian’s “twisted” with Chubby Checker, and then tuned into Elvis Presley as they motored in their EJ Holden’s.
 Jacqueline Kennedy was inspirational to our women’s fashion, and there was an increased awareness of the dangers of smoking by our Health Department.

 1962 was also the year that finally saw the withdrawal of the drug Thalidomide.
 Marketed as a wonder drug, Thalidomide turned out to be a monster that rendered thousands of babies with life threatening and life altering deformities.
-The world has never seen such a medical disaster as it saw with Thalidomide and it is estimated approximately 40% of babies damaged by the effects of Thalidomide died in their first year of life.
+The world has never seen such a medical disaster as it witnessed with Thalidomide and it is estimated approximately 40% of babies damaged by the effects of Thalidomide died in their first year of life.
 Without evidence-based research and believing in the words of a salesman, the Australian Liberal Government allowed Thalidomide to enter our country and be distributed accordingly.
 The results were devastating.

 It’s now 2019.
 Time has passed, the surviving Thalidomide babies have grown and adapted to living with their disabilities as best as possible.

 Throughout the years our country has witnessed the coming-and-going of Liberal governments, and seen the many faces of our changing Prime Ministers.
 Unfortunately what we haven't seen, is the recognition from our government that the Thalidomide disaster even occurred, and, that it occurred here in Australia under the ‘protection’ of a Liberal government.
 Support offered [financial or medical] has been at its barest minimum and sadly for the survivors and their families, there hasn’t even been an apology.
 It would be easy to believe that from a governmental perspective, Australian survivors of Thalidomide don’t even exist.